temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 ## Failed Activities

-When the `deposit` Activity encounters an unrecoverable error, this tutorial's Workflow will try to put the money back.
+When the `deposit` Activity encounters an unrecoverable error, this tutorial's Workflow tries to refund the money back to the originating account.

 :::caution This is a simplified example.